jinnyde/help/first.md

 If you have any questions or need assistance, feel free to join our support server!

 License
-Couldu is a privately licensed Discord bot.
+Couldy is a privately licensed Discord bot.
 All rights reserved.
 Unauthorized use or distribution of this bot's code is strictly prohibited@